A Global Perspective – Built in Construction

 There is no standard way in which a construction arbitration or adjudication should be conducted.
 Every project is, to some greater or lesser extent, unique, and the disputes that arise from it should be catered for appropriately.

-Despite this, many construction arbitrations and adjudications incorporate a common approach.
+Despite this, many construction arbitration and adjudication processes incorporate a common approach.
 This is because, at the outset of the process, the decision-maker and the parties may not have considered all the practices and procedures available to them.

 The practices and procedures in construction arbitration and adjudication must be expeditious and cost-effective, and the concept of party autonomy should be balanced against the insight and experience of the tribunal to find a procedure which allows it to discharge its duties without unnecessary delay or expense.